124 new cases of HIV/AIDS this year

 The Ministry of Health has recorded 124 new cases of HIV/AIDS from January until October.

-Minister Dr Ifereimi Waqainabete says of this 41% of females have HIV.
+Minister Dr Ifereimi Waqainabete says 41 percent of these cases are females who have HIV.